lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 * *k* must be less than the read length
 * it should be an odd number

-Firstly we are going to run Velvet in single-end mode, *ignoring the pairing information*.
+First we are going to run Velvet in single-end mode, *ignoring the pairing information*.
 Later on we will incorporate this information.

 First, we need to make sure we can use velvet: